sraphs/gdk/internal/website/content/howto/_index.md

 ---

-The guides in this section are aimed to help you solve common tasks with the Go CDK.
+The guides in this section are aimed to help you solve common tasks with the GDK.
 They are grouped by API.